forem/forem/CONTRIBUTING.md

 - it removes the review history of the code
 - forces the reviewer to start from scratch when adding possible further comments

-PRs will be squashed and merged into master so there's no need to use force push.
+PRs will be squashed and merged into master, so there's no need to use force push.

 Please avoid force pushing unless you are in need to do a rebase from master.